baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

 The `semantic-release` feels like a great tool, and it does a lot of things by default, and does them right.

-The first thing you want to do is just run the tool, just like that.
+The first thing you want to do is to run the tool, just like that.
 Don't worry, it will identify that you're not in a CI environment, and it will automatically run on _dry_ mode.

 In your project folder, run `npx semantic-release`, it will print some beautifully organized output.
 Read that output.